 What is the best psoriasis shampoo?

-If you have psoriasis on your scalp, a medicated shampoo can be an effective way to treat your symptoms.
+If you have psoriasis on your scalp, a medicated shampoo may be an effective way to treat your symptoms.
 Read on to find out more about psoriasis shampoos and decide which might be the best for your needs.

 About psoriasis shampoo